1) Text photos (optional)

-Send 2–6 photos with ZIP + nearest major crossroads for a fast start.
+Send 2–6 photos with ZIP + nearest major crossroads to start fast.

 - Whole tree + canopy